pjkulkar/Sagemaker-Datawrangler-Example-Tabular-Data/README.md

 <div class="alert alert-block alert-info">
 <b>Dataset</b>

-We will be using the Hotel Booking Demand Dataset that is publically available here -

-[Hotel Booking Demand dataset](https://www.kaggle.com/jessemostipak/hotel-booking-demand) - This data set contains booking information for a city hotel and a resort hotel, and includes information such as when the booking was made, length of stay, the number of adults, children, and/or babies, and the number of available parking spaces, among other things. <br> <br>
+We will be using the [Hotel Booking Demand dataset](https://www.kaggle.com/jessemostipak/hotel-booking-demand) that is publically available. - This data set contains booking information for a city hotel and a resort hotel, and includes information such as when the booking was made, length of stay, the number of adults, children, and/or babies, and the number of available parking spaces, among other things. <br> <br>

 The data needs to be downloaded from the locations specified, and uploaded to S3 bucket before we start the Data Preprocessing phase.
-Please follow the steps outlined in later sections, to download the data.
+Please follow the Experiment Steps  outlined in later sections, to download the data and notebooks.

-## Column Description

-**Description of the columns**
+## Description of the Columns

 | Column Name  | Description  |
 |---|---|